-Public risk: Possible loss, damage, or threat from hazards that affect the public.
+Public risk: Possible loss, damage, or threat from hazards.

-Qualifications: Special skills, knowledge, or abilities that make someone suitable for emergency management practice.
+Qualifications: Skills, knowledge, abilities, and competencies that make someone suitable for emergency management practice.

-Quality of life: Maintaining a standard of health, comfort, and access to services and resources by individuals or groups.
+Quality of life: A minimum standard of health, well-being, and access to services and resources by individuals or groups.